-Additionally, as described in Note 10 to the consolidated condensed financial statements, the Alimta® vitamin regimen patents, which provide us with patent protection for Alimta through June 2021 in Japan and major European countries, and through May 2022 in the U.S., have been challenged in each of these jurisdictions.
+Additionally, as described in Note 9 to the consolidated condensed financial statements, the Alimta® vitamin regimen patents, which provide us with patent protection for Alimta through June 2021 in Japan and major European countries, and through May 2022 in the U.S., have been challenged in each of these jurisdictions.
 Our vitamin regimen patents have also been challenged in other smaller European jurisdictions.
 Our compound patent for Alimta expired in the U.S. in January 2017, and expired in major European countries and Japan in December 2015.
 We expect that the entry of generic competition for Alimta following the loss of effective patent protection will cause a rapid and severe decline in revenue for the product, which will, in the aggregate, have a material adverse effect on our consolidated results of operations and cash flows.
-While the U.S. Patent and Trademark Office ruled in our favor in October 2017 regarding the validity of the vitamin regimen patent, the generic companies which filed petitions seeking inter partes review of our vitamin regimen patent have appealed these rulings as further described in Note 10 to the consolidated condensed financial statements.
-We are aware that generic competitors have received approval to market generic versions of pemetrexed in major European markets, and that a generic product is currently on the market in at least one major European markets.
-Notwithstanding our patents, we will continue to seek to remove any generic pemetrexed products launched at risk in other European markets.
-Notwithstanding our patents, we do not currently anticipate that generic versions of Alimta were also approved in Japan
+See Note 9 to the consolidated condensed financial statements for a more detailed account of the legal proceedings currently pending in the U.S., Europe, and Japan regarding our Alimta patent.

 The compound patent for Humalog® (insulin lispro) has expired in major markets.
-Thus far, the loss of compound patent protection for Humalog has not resulted in a rapid and severe decline in revenue.
 Global regulators have different legal pathways to approve similar versions of insulin lispro.
-A similar version of insulin lispro has received approval in the U.S. and could launch soon.
-We are also aware that a competitor's insulin lispro product has launched in certain European markets.
-Other manufacturers have efforts underway to bring to market a similar version of insulin lispro in the U.S. and Europe.
-While it is difficult to estimate the severity of the impact of similar insulin lispro products entering the market, we do not expect a rapid and severe decline in revenue; however, we expect additional pricing pressure and some loss of market share initially that would continue over time.
+A similar version of insulin lispro launched in the U.S in the second quarter of 2018 and in certain European markets in 2017.
+While it is difficult to estimate the severity of the impact of similar insulin lispro products entering the market, we do not expect and have not experienced a rapid and severe decline in revenue; however, we expect additional pricing pressure and some loss of market share that would continue over time.